 There are several scenarios in which you would wish to use WordPress special characters on your website.
-You may need to include a trademark sign or a copyrighted symbol, for example.
+For example, you may need to include a trademark sign or a copyrighted symbol.

 These characters, however, are not available by default on standard keyboards.
 In addition, WordPress does not offer you a block or function to add them to your page.

 Fortunately, adding unique characters to your website is simple.
-You may do this directly or with a plugin.
-In addition, both methods are quick and straightforward to implement.
+You may do this directly or with a plugin, and both methods are quick and straightforward to implement.

 - 1 In WordPress, What Are Special Characters?